 Although the campus, as a policy practice, does not prohibit the use of any type of software applications, it encourages the community to restrain from using software which may place the University, and the user at risk for possible civil and criminal liability.

 Copyright violation notices almost universally correlate with the use of peer to peer software (P2P).
 Most users are not aware that as they use P2P software to download files, they are at the same time also distributing those and other files from their computers with the Internet.
 This is often called sharing, seeding, or uploading.
 The default configuration of P2P software is to share.

 The problem with this type of sharing is that a large amount of the material is distributed without permission of the authors which it is a violation of the Digital Millennium Copyright Act, a federal law.
 Under this law, individuals who violate the DMCA may be subjected to criminal and civil action.

-Information about the DMCA and other related documents can be found at the U.S. Copyright Office.
+For information about the DMCA and other related documents visit the U.S. Copyright Office website.